MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nc-wdfdevice-evt_wdf_device_d0_exit.md

 If the <i>TargetState</i> parameter is <b>WdfPowerDevicePrepareForHibernation</b>, the driver must not shut off the device, because the system will use the device when saving its hibernation file.

 If <i>TargetState</i> is <b>WdfPowerDeviceD3Final</b>, you should assume that the system is being turned off, the device is about to be removed, or a <a href="/windows-hardware/drivers/wdf/the-pnp-manager-redistributes-system-resources">resource rebalance</a> is in progress.
 If your driver must save information, it should write it to disk or some other permanent storage medium.
+However, it is incorrect to check **WdfPowerDeviceD3Final** and then do cleanup work for device removal.
+For example, if a device that has entered Dx power state because of idling out is then later surprise removed, its *EvtDeviceD0Exit* won't be called again.
+The correct place to do this work would be in [*EvtDeviceReleaseHardware*](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_release_hardware) instead.

 For more information about drivers that provide this callback function, see <a href="/windows-hardware/drivers/wdf/supporting-pnp-and-power-management-in-function-drivers">Supporting PnP and Power Management in Function Drivers</a>.